rmiessle/timeline-demo/plan.md

   * Don’t worry about things like trying to do indents or italics, this isn’t citation, it is attribution.

 ## Final Questions to Ponder
+### For Faculty
 * How do you think you might use TimelineJS for a classroom activity, assignment/project, and/or your own research?
 * What do you feel comfortable doing on your own, or what things would you need additional support for (either synchronously, such as a training session, or asynchronously, such as video tutorials)?
 * How would you grade/assess a timeline that you might use as part of an assignment?
 What rubrics/specifications would you give students to consider as they build their own timelines?
+### For Students
+* How could you see a TimelineJS enhancing a traditional assignment, such as a paper?
+* What limitations does TimelineJS have that would require you to have some additional context, such as placing it inside a larger website, or including some additional text outside of the timeline to explain it?
+* What additional resources would help you create and troubleshoot your timelines?